Relative p-adic Hodge theory, II: Imperfect period rings

 \begin{defn} Let $R \subset S$ be an inclusion of rings.
 There then exists a maximal $R$-subalgebra of $S$ which is subintegral over $R$ \cite[Lemma~2.2]{swan}; it is called the \emph{seminormalization} of $R$ in $S$ and denoted $\prescript{S}{+}R$. \end{defn}

-\begin{defn} For $R \subset S$ an inclusion of rings, the ideal $\ann_R(S/R)$ is called the \emph{conductor} of $R$ in $S$.
+\begin{defn} For $R \subset S$ an inclusion of rings, the annihilator $\ann_R(S/R)$ of $S/R$ as an $R$-module is called the \emph{conductor} of $R$ in $S$.
 Note that while it is defined as an ideal of $R$, it is also an ideal of $S$; in fact, it is the largest such ideal. \end{defn}

 \begin{lemma} Let $R \to S$ be a faithfully flat morphism of rings.
 If $S$ is seminormal, then $R$ is seminormal. \end{lemma} \begin{proof} Since $S$ is reduced, so then is $R$.
 Choose $y,z \in R$ with $y^3 = z^2$ and let $R'$ be the reduced quotient of $R[x]/(x^2-y,x^3-z)$; then $R \to R'$ is injective and $\Spec(R') \to \Spec(R)$ is subintegral.
-Put $S' = R' \otimes_R S$; by Corollary~\ref{C:subintegral base extension}, $\Spec(S') \to \Spec(R')$ is also subintegral.
+Put $S' = R' \otimes_R S$; by Corollary~\ref{C:subintegral base extension}, $\Spec(S') \to \Spec(S)$ is also subintegral.

 Let $I$ be the conductor of $R$ in $R'$.
-By faithful flatness, $IS$ is the conductor of $S$ in $S'$.
+By faithful flatness, $IS=IS'$ is the conductor of $S$ in $S'$.
 Since $S$ is seminormal, by \cite[Lemma~1.3]{traverso}, $IS$ is a radical ideal in $S'$ and hence also in $S$.
-In particular, $IS$ is the intersection of prime ideals in $S'$ so $I = IS \cap R = IS \cap R'$ is the intersection of prime ideals in $R'$; that is, $I$ is a radical ideal in both $R$ and $R'$.
+In particular, $IS$ is the intersection of prime ideals in $S'$ so $I = IS' \cap R' = IS \cap R'$ is the intersection of prime ideals in $R'$; that is, $I$ is a radical ideal in both $R$ and $R'$.